 - The practice appeared clean and well maintained. - The provider had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff. - The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children.
+Appropriate medicines and life-saving equipment were available. - The provider had systems to help them manage risk to patients and staff.
+Improvements could be made to the process for checking the fire alarm and emergency lighting.

-- The provider had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The service was heavily involved in improving the oral health of its patients and the wider community. - The appointment system took account of patients' needs. - The provider had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The provider asked staff and patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.
+- The provider had suitable safeguarding processes and staff knew their responsibilities for safeguarding vulnerable adults and children. - The provider had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - Staff provided preventive care and supported patients to ensure better oral health. - The appointment system took account of patients' needs. - The provider had effective leadership.
+Minor improvements could be made to the quality assurance processes. - Staff felt involved and supported and worked well as a team. - The provider asked patients for feedback about the services they provided. - The provider dealt with complaints positively and efficiently. - The provider had suitable information governance arrangements.